-Whilst not strictly enforcement of a judgment or order, it should be noted that the Taking Control of Goods (Amendment) (Coronavirus) Regulations 2020 have made various changes to an action for the recovery of unpaid commercial rent.
-The action must be for a minimum of 276 days' rent where notice of enforcement is given between 29 September 2020 until 24 December 2020, and 366 days' rent from 25 December 2020.
+The Taking Control of Goods (Amendment) (Coronavirus) Regulations 2020 have made various changes to an action for the recovery of unpaid commercial rent.
+The action must be for a minimum of 276 days' rent where notice of enforcement was given between 29 September 2020 until 24 December 2020, and 366 days' rent when given from 25 December 2020.
+This will continue until 31 March 2021, although this date has been extended before and may be extended again.